it-at-m/opensource.muenchen.de/software/ansible.md

 ### AWX

-We operate an [AWX](https://github.com/ansible/awx) for the central service desk, which automatically rolls out all standard tasks in our data centers using Ansible playbooks.
+We also operate an [AWX](https://github.com/ansible/awx), which automatically rolls out all standard tasks in our data centers using Ansible playbooks.
+This includes the provision of virtual servers, databases, storage, domains and the allocation of temporary user rights.
-This includes the provision of virtual servers, databases, storage, domains and the assignment of temporary user rights.
+This automation is also used by our central service desk to carry out IT tasks.
 Together with the free [Katello](/software/katello), AWX forms our central system management.